top of page

 What does integrating The Gottman Method for healthy relationships with other therapeutic approaches actually look like in a session?
 Here’s an example:

 Imagine a couple named Alex and Taylor.
 They seek therapy because their arguments often spiral into blame and emotional distance.
-Using tools from the Gottman Method, we work together to identify their patterns of interaction—their use of criticism, defensiveness, and stonewalling.
+Using tools from the Gottman Method, we work together to identify their patterns of interaction, including their use of criticism, defensiveness, and stonewalling.

 We then practice repair techniques, such as how to make a sincere apology.
 Between sessions, they use Gottman’s “Aftermath of a Regrettable Incident” exercise, which provides structure for reflecting on arguments.

 But their challenges run deeper.
-Taylor shares that growing up in a chaotic household has left them hypersensitive to conflict, while Alex struggles to express emotions beyond frustration.
+Taylor shares that growing up in a chaotic household has left them hypersensitive to conflict.
+Meanwhile, Alex struggles to express emotions beyond frustration.
 Here, attachment-based interventions help Taylor feel validated in their fear and build trust that Alex won’t abandon them.
 Simultaneously, AEDP helps Alex identify and express softer emotions like sadness and longing, deepening their connection.

-By blending these approaches, Taylor and Alex don’t just learn to manage conflict better—they gain tools for profound emotional intimacy.
+By blending these approaches, Taylor and Alex learn to manage conflict better while gaining tools for profound emotional intimacy.

 What Makes This Approach Work?

 Blending multiple frameworks works because relationships are complex and multi-dimensional.
-Focusing solely on one approach might address some aspects of a relationship while leaving others unresolved.
+Focusing solely on one approach might address some aspects while leaving others unresolved.
 Combining the Gottman Method with ACT, AEDP, and attachment theories allows for:

-Ultimately, combining these approaches fosters not only a stronger partnership but also personal growth as individuals.
+Ultimately, this combination fosters not only a stronger partnership but also personal growth as individuals.

 Relationships are never static.
-They’re living, evolving partnerships that require care, effort, and a willingness to grow.
-My goal as a therapist is to help couples understand and apply the tools they need to succeed—not just in counseling sessions, but every day.
+They are living, evolving partnerships that require care, effort, and a willingness to grow.
+My goal as a therapist is to help couples understand and apply the tools they need to succeed—not just in counseling sessions but every day.

 If you’re curious about taking the next step in your relationship, I’d be honored to support your growth and connection.
 Reach out to schedule a session and start building the relationship you deserve.